tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

   - s3

 ---
 One of the projects I have been working on is a system for managing content on our network of websites.
-One of our requirements is that changes don&#8217;t take effect immediately, but on a separate preview network where our customer can look to see that her changes show the way she expected before pushing them into the production environment.
+One of our requirements is that changes don't take effect immediately, but on a separate preview network where our customer can look to see that her changes show the way she expected before pushing them into the production environment.
 Because of this requirement, we need to maintain 2 separate sets of product images (hosted on Amazon S3, with their CloudFront CDN used for the production sites).

 Allowing our content management system to save image changes to Amazon and render their locations in our app was trivial, but we found the push mechanism for moving changes into the live environment a bit challenging.
 The work for moving database changes was already done when I started on the project, so most of the challenges I saw were in relation to copying the images.
 What we really wanted was a true bucket copy (emptying the destination bucket altogether and replacing its content with that of the source bucket) &#8211; but the [REST API for S3][1] does not support copy at the bucket level currently.

 When designing our solution we needed to optimize not only on performance and maintainability, but on cost.
-The [pricing model for S3][2] has charges associated with most request types so it&#8217;s not efficient to simply copy all the items in the source bucket to the destination.
-In addition, this wouldn&#8217;t handle deleting objects that have been removed in the source bucket.
-So the naive solution becomes a two step process of deleting all of a bucket&#8217;s content, then copying over all the content from the other bucket.
-In a scenario where the actual degree of change is likely to be minimal incurring this kind of cost is not a great option (and it&#8217;s likely to perform poorly as well).
+The [pricing model for S3][2] has charges associated with most request types so it's not efficient to simply copy all the items in the source bucket to the destination.
+In addition, this wouldn't handle deleting objects that have been removed in the source bucket.
+So the naive solution becomes a two step process of deleting all of a bucket's content, then copying over all the content from the other bucket.
+In a scenario where the actual degree of change is likely to be minimal incurring this kind of cost is not a great option (and it's likely to perform poorly as well).
 When you add the challenge of CDN cache invalidation and [pricing for CloudFront][3] to the equation this looks even less attractive.

 This post will go over the implementation we came up with for bucket copying.
 Code is written in C# using the [AWS SDK for .net][4], but it is all possible using the REST API directly.
-I will add that the AWS SDK is a very nice tool &#8211; typically I would choose to use [RestSharp][5] to go directly at the REST API, but Amazon has taken a lot of time to build a nice fluent syntax for building requests and some helper functions that make life easy enough to make it worth a look &#8211; it is far nicer than some of the other client libraries out there, in large part because it doesn&#8217;t try to hide the fact that you&#8217;re working with a set of webservices.
+I will add that the AWS SDK is a very nice tool &#8211; typically I would choose to use [RestSharp][5] to go directly at the REST API, but Amazon has taken a lot of time to build a nice fluent syntax for building requests and some helper functions that make life easy enough to make it worth a look &#8211; it is far nicer than some of the other client libraries out there, in large part because it doesn't try to hide the fact that you're working with a set of webservices.
 But I digress.
 The process for copying a bucket is pretty straightforward:

   1. Check for destination bucket existence, create if needed
   2. List Objects in Both Buckets